anshmodi27/Data_Table/README.md

 # Data_Table

-in this I fetch data from Api and use datatable.net
+In this I fetch data from Api and use datatable.net

 ## Usage